Teaching English in Mexico City: The Inside Scoop

 Offer Private Classes

 You might also consider offering private classes.
 I know a few teachers who have worked at schools with young children to meet teachers and students — and after having established a good number of afternoon private classes, they left the teaching work to dedicate all their time to giving private classes to make more money than they did as salaried teachers.
-At private schools I have seen teachers charge as little as 180 pesos per hour and as much as 250 (of course this is paid in cash and not subject to taxes).
+At private schools I have seen teachers charge from US$10- US$20 per hour (of course this is paid in cash and not subject to taxes).
 Generally private instructors charge a bit more if they go to the children's homes — and less if the class is in the school, just after classes end.

 If you are interested in working with adults, advertising anywhere — from universities to posting a flyer at a supermarket — is a good way to get started.